 The Symphony Orchestra tours internationally every 4 years and performs annually in Melodies of Christmas, CBS 6′s popular holiday program that has raised more than $8 million for the pediatric oncology program at Albany Medical Center.
-A fall rehearsal weekend in the Catskills, an annual young people’s concert, a free concert for senior citizens, and a concerto competition round out the program.
+A fall rehearsal weekend retreat in the Catskills at Frost Valley YMCA, an annual young people’s concert, a free concert for senior citizens, and a concerto competition round out the program.

 Conductor: David Beck

 ESYO Repertory Orchestra is a full symphonic orchestra that provides intermediate-level students with challenging rehearsal and performance opportunities while stressing fundamental technical and musical skills and the improvement of sight-reading abilities.
 The orchestra performs three or four concerts during the year and regularly performs with the Symphony Orchestra at a major venue.
 The Repertory Orchestra participates in community collaborations and festivals, and participates in the ESYO fall Frost Valley rehearsal weekend retreat in the Catskill Mountains.

 Membership: 50+ Middle & High School

 Auditions: Early June; additional audition opportunities in September as needed